danielanapoli/NoVizThermal/README.md

 # Thermaltrackpad

-This repository includes all of the code for the thermaltrackpad prototype we use to explore how non-visual feedback can support users in behaving securely online.
+This repository includes all of the code for the NoViz-Thermal prototype we use to explore how non-visual feedback can support users in behaving securely online.

 === The Team ===